 Since its startup phase, Adafruit has become a multimillion-dollar company that’s been called a leader in the open-source hardware industry.
 And Fried now Adafruit’s CEO, is lauded as a pioneer of the “maker movement,” a rising culture emphasizing do-it-yourself technology that has proved to be a profitable niche.

 In January 2013, Fried was named “Entrepreneur of the Year” by Entrepreneur magazine.
-In 2012, she was the first female engineer featured on the cover of Wired, and was included on Fast Company’s “Most Influential Women in Technology” list.
+In 2012, she was the first woman engineer featured on the cover of Wired, and was included on Fast Company’s “Most Influential Women in Technology” list.
 In 2009, she was awarded a Pioneer Award by the Electronic Frontier Foundation, a digital-rights group.

 “There are many amazing people working hard and inspiring the maker movement every single day,” Fried says of her tech-celebrity status.
 “We all have our roles and little parts we can do to make the world a better place through learning and sharing.”